FrancescoRocca/cws/README.md

 # cws

-A simple Web Server written in C (learning purposes), it works only on Linux systems.
+A minimal web server written in C. This is a personal project; it is not intended to be a production-ready tool, nor will it ever be.
+Use it at your own risk.

 ## Requirements

 - [meson](https://mesonbuild.com/index.html)
 - [doxygen](https://www.doxygen.nl/)
-    - Optional, just to build the docs
+    - Optional, just to build the docs.

 ## How to build